toastedsalad/fooksas-inc/README.md

 * Session frontend.
 Should allow me dowlnoad session for a specific time period formatted as csv.
 * Live session dumping and retrieval.
+* Bold the time and price.
+* Make table number bigger and bolder.